OpenVPN/ovpn-dco-win/README.md

 ### OpenVPN support

-ovpn-dco-win driver is already used by default in openvpn2 master and will be part of 2.6 release.
+ovpn-dco-win driver is used by default OpenVPN starting from 2.6 release.
-MSI installers, build from master branch commits, could be found at https://build.openvpn.net/downloads/snapshots/github-actions/openvpn2/.

 OpenVPN3 also supports ovpn-dco-win in the latest master branch.